Former NFL first-round pick to work with Wolf Pack offense

 For the three years Rolovich had play-calling duties at Hawai`i (2009-2011), the Warriors threw for 13,915 yards - an average of 347.9 yards per game - and 96 touchdowns.
 That includes the 2010 season in which Hawai'i averaged 394.29 yards per game and led the nation in passing offense while finishing sixth in the nation in total offense.
 That year, Rolovich guided quarterback Bryant Moniz to the top of the total offense chart and to an eighth-place standing in passing efficiency.

 In his first year at Nevada, Rolovich deftly melded his mastery of the passing game with the precision Pistol offense that was developed by former Nevada coach Chris Ault in 2005.
-Now in year two and under first-year head coach Brian Polian, Rolovich has full reigns of Nevada's offensive attack.
+Now in year three and under second-year head coach Brian Polian, the offense has fully evolved under Rolovich.

 Rolovich, a two-year letterwinner for Hawai`i from 2000-01, was the quarterbacks coach at City College of San Francisco, where he helped guide the Rams to a J.C.
 Gridwire National Championship in 2007.
 He also coached all-conference quarterbacks Zak Lee and Jeremiah Masoli, who went on to earn Division I scholarships at Nebraska and Oregon, respectively.
 As a player, Rolovich attended CCSF prior to Hawai`i and was a two-time All-American.
 He directed the school to a national championship in 1999.